Creamy mushroom rice with porcini

 You might want to check our recipes with fresh porcini mushrooms, like pizza with porcini mushrooms and tagliatelle ai funghi porcini.

-🍚 RICE – Arborio rice is starchy and will absorb moisture perfectly.
-The result will be creamy mushroom rice with a hearty texture.
+RICE – Arborio rice is starchy and absorbs moisture perfectly.
+Unlike the quick bulgur risotto with chanterelles, the result is creamy mushroom rice with a hearty texture.
+Want to know what wild garlic risotto with Arborio tastes like?

-🛢️ OLIVE OIL – Somehow olive oil works best with mushroom recipes.
-Basically, you can replace it with any other oil, however, things cooked with quality cold-pressed organic olive oil taste better than food cooked with sunflower oil.
+OLIVE OIL – Olive oil works best with mushroom recipes.
+You can replace it with any other oil; however, food cooked with quality cold-pressed organic olive oil tastes better than food cooked with sunflower oil.

-🥛 SOUR CREAM – a few tablespoons of sour cream will combine perfectly with the mushrooms and will add to the creamy taste of the rice.
+SOUR CREAM – A few tablespoons of sour cream will combine perfectly with the mushrooms and add to the creamy taste of the rice.

-🧈 BUTTER – we sauteed sliced porcini beauties on a piece of hot, melted butter to add to the creaminess of the rice.
+BUTTER – We sauteed sliced porcini beauties in hot, melted butter to enhance the rice’s creaminess.

-🧂 SALT, BLACK PEPPER AND PARSLEY – honestly, porcini mushrooms with their nutty flavor taste so great that you definitely don’t want to override the taste with the seasoning.
+SALT, BLACK PEPPER AND PARSLEY – Porcini mushrooms’ nutty flavor is so great that you definitely don’t want to override the taste with seasoning.
 That’s why we used only salt, black pepper and parsley in the recipe.
-A hint – fresh parsley added at the end of cooking will taste best.
+A hint: fresh parsley added at the end of cooking will taste best.

 How to make a creamy mushroom rice